Juice (Yo Gotti song)

 "Juice" is a song by American rapper Yo Gotti, released on October 10, 2017, as the second single from his ninth studio album I Still Am (2017).
-Produced by Ben Billions, it peaked at number 90 on the Billboard Hot 100 chart.
+Produced by Ben Billions and co-written by DJ Khaled, it peaked at number 90 on the Billboard Hot 100 chart.

 Background

 In an interview with Billboard, Yo Gotti said:

 Me and my producer Ben Billions were trying to create a song that when it comes on, people immediately feel good, feel like partying, which we call a vibe.
 I like to make music from a personal standpoint, and the music that feels good to me, and when the music becomes big, it's even better because it's an even more organic feeling than when you, like, tried to make the hit record.
 When the record turns out to be as big as ["Juice"], that's a great feeling.

 Composition

 In the song, Yo Gotti makes references to jewelry, as well as to a line in Cardi B's "Bodak Yellow".
 Rose Lilah of HotNewHipHop described the song as having a "simple rhyme scheme" with drums and hi-hats in its "minimal production".